sahilsehwag/ahk-vimified-explorer/README.md

 - Fix known issues
 - Implement motions for views other than _DETAIL VIEW_
+- Implementing History Features (Ex.
+Jumping to last location)
 - Implement operations to perform operations like delete on `n` items up etc...
 - Implement *__HELP DOCUMENTATION__* in application itself
-- _**CLOVER**_ integration.
-- Complete rewrite/refactoring because
-	1. To provide a more composable architecture, to provide features like _**Custom Commands, Extensibility, Custom Mappings, Customizability**_)
+- Complete rewrite to provide a more composable architecture, to provide features like _**Custom Commands, Extensibility, Custom Mappings, Customizability etc..**_)
-	2. Bad incode Documentation 😅.